torynet/opera-workspace-tab-manager/README.md

 - Create a new window with all current tabs
 - Hover over window options to preview their tabs
 - Optional: Ignore Speed Dial tabs completely when moving tabs
+- Single-step restore of previous window state if you make a mistake

 ## Usage